Resource Management for Windows nodes

 On Linux nodes, cgroups are used as a pod boundary for resource control.
 Containers are created within that boundary for network, process and file system isolation.
 The Linux cgroup APIs can be used to gather CPU, I/O, and memory use statistics.

 In contrast, Windows uses a job object per container with a system namespace filter to contain all processes in a container and provide logical isolation from the host.
 (Job objects are a Windows process isolation mechanism and are different from what Kubernetes refers to as a Job).

 There is no way to run a Windows container without the namespace filtering in place.
 This means that system privileges cannot be asserted in the context of the host, and thus privileged containers are not available on Windows.
 Containers cannot assume an identity from the host because the Security Account Manager (SAM) is separate.

 Windows does not have an out-of-memory process killer as Linux does.
 Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory.

-Windows nodes do not overcommit memory for processes running in containers.
+Windows nodes do not overcommit memory for processes.
 The net effect is that Windows won't reach out of memory conditions the same way Linux does, and processes page to disk instead of being subject to out of memory (OOM) termination.
 If memory is over-provisioned and all physical memory is exhausted, then paging can slow down performance.

 --windows-priorityclass.
 This flag allows the kubelet process to get